Twitter is a Terrible, Amoral Company: It Is Okay with “Death to Israel,” But Not Free and Fair Elections

 His other tweets related to accusations of voter fraud, accusations which are yet to be proven or disproven.

-Order your FREE fraud hat here to show you know Twitter is insane and voter fraud did happen: I Love My Freedom
+Order your FREE fraud hat here to show you know Twitter is insane: I Love My Freedom

 That’s all.
 That he thinks the people who voted for him are patriots.
 That was enough for Twitter to ban him because they consider the word “patriot” to really mean “domestic terrorist.”
-And because they and their biased fact-checkers don’t think voter fraud happened, despite the numerous studies showing that it did, they also deemed his tweets on those subjects to be intolerable.
+And because they and their biased fact-checkers don’t think voter fraud happened, they also deemed his tweets on those subjects to be intolerable.

 Twitter’s double standard is as absurd as it is hypocritical.
 Khamenei called for the death of Jews many times.
 His nation, Iran, is in control of the Hezbollah terror group that could bombard Israel with hundreds of thousands of rockets and missiles at any moment.
 Hezbollah continually attacks Israel on a smaller scale.
 His threats are real and lead to real-world violence.